Meet Boulder Acupuncturist and Functional Medicine Clinician

-So, in trying to plan my dream job and lifestyle (my dream job was to be an International Human Rights lawyer), I was narrowing down which law school to attend.
-However, my dream lifestyle was to be of service and help make the world a better place while working a sane number of hours and making my own schedule.
+In 2010, I found myself trying to plan out my dream job and lifestyle (my dream job at the time was to be an International Human Rights lawyer).
+I was one month from the due date for my tuition deposit at CU Law School.
+However, my dream lifestyle was to be of service and help make the world a better place while working a sane number of hours and having the freedom to dictate my own schedule.

-Some serious soul searching led me to decide that training as an acupuncturist and holistic health care provider would be the more fulfilling path to realizing my dreams.
+Some serious soul searching led me to decide that training in Chinese Medicine would be the more fulfilling path to realizing my dreams.
 While acupuncture seems in sharp contrast to human rights legal work, in truth, it is just another modality for me to heal and harmonize what is stressed, injured, or out of balance.
 It was the best decision I’ve ever made.

 The happy ending: I can live in a place that I love (Boulder, CO), feel creatively and intellectually challenged, and live my passion by cultivating health and happiness in my community and the world — one person at a time.

-I chose to specialize in emotional health because I want people to have options besides medication.
+I chose to specialize in emotional health because I want people to have options besides pharmaceutical drugs.
 Emotional health symptoms are a sign, just like physical pain, that something is out of balance and needs attention.

 I grew up with two psychologist parents.
-Therapy was never stigmatized, and emotional health has always been as important as physical health.
+Therapy was never stigmatized, and emotional health has always been viewed as important.
 I struggled with anxiety since childhood, with bouts of intense mood swings and depression.
-I’ve taken medication for anxiety, depression, and ADHD.
+I’ve been prescribed medication for anxiety, depression, and ADHD.
 In hindsight, I know that underlying chronic health conditions were a major factor in my emotional distress.
-I also know that the medications prescribed by psychiatrists did more harm than good.
+I also know that in my case, the medications recommended by psychiatrists did more harm than good.

-A combination of acupuncture, herbs, nutrition, and lifestyle changes allowed me to become medication-free, and find resilience towards life’s stress.
-Of course, I still feel anxiety, fear, sadness, and the whole spectrum of human emotion.
+A combination of acupuncture, herbs, nutrition, and lifestyle changes allowed me to become drug-free, and find resilience towards life’s stress.
+Of course, I still feel anxiety, anger, sadness, and the whole spectrum of human emotion.
 The difference is these emotions aren’t a constant overwhelming presence.
-Emotions pass quickly, and I have tools to manage them when they feel stuck.
-Intense emotions are like waves on the ocean, and we can dive below them where the water is calm, instead of being swept away.
+Intense emotions pass quickly, and I have tools to manage them when they feel stuck.
+My baseline of happiness remains unshakeable.

-I believe that successful acupuncture implies a partnership that empowers both patient and practitioner.
-I deeply appreciate your trust in inviting my support on your journey to wellness as your Boulder acupuncturist and holistic healthcare provider.
+I believe that successful healthcare implies a partnership that empowers both patient and practitioner.
+I deeply appreciate your trust in inviting my support on your journey to wellness as your Boulder acupuncturist and functional medicine clinician.